hatimalmutairi/LGAAP/README.md

 This repository contains An automated pipline for the assembly and annotation of six Leishmania genomes and was writen and excuted using [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html).

 ### Friendly warning
-Running the pipeline requires more that 500GB of free sapce including 140GB from SRAs alone.
+Running the pipeline requires around 500GB of free space including 140GB for SRAs.

 ## How to use
  1. Use  ```git clone``` command to clone the repository to your working directory. you can also download it from [Lancaster University Research Directory]() or from [here]()